Aichi District: History

+District Timeline

 Following the Meiji Restoration, in 1871, former Owari Domain was renamed Nagoya Prefecture.
 However, for reasons still unclear, the name was changed to Aichi Prefecture.
 With the formal establishment of the municipality system on October 1, 1887, the modern Aichi District was established, with two towns (Atsuta and Narumi) and 46 villages.
 Yobitsugi was raised to town status on July 12, 1897, followed by Chikusa on February 13, 1902, and Aichi on December 10, 1904.
 In a major cadastral reorganization in 1906–1907, the number of remaining villages was reduced from 41 to 16, and the town of Atsuta was annexed by the city of Nagoya.
 The town of Shimonoisshiki was created on July 6, 1917.
 In another cadastral reform in 1921, the number of villages was reduced from 16 to 7, with the towns of Aichi and Yobitsugi annexed by Nagoya.
 The city of Nagoya further annexed Shimonoisshiki in March 1937, leaving the district with one town and 7 villages at the eve of World War II.

 On February 11, 1955, the village of Hanyama merged into the city of Seto.
 Later that year, on April 5, 1955, the village of Chotaka merged into Chikusa-ku, Nagoya.
 The village of Tempaku (later Tempaku-ku) merged into Showa-ku, Nagoya.
 On January 1, 1957 Toyoake gained town status, following by Nisshin on January 1, 1958.
 On April 1, 1963 Narumi merged into Midori-ku, Nagoya.

 Tōgō gained town status on April 1, 1970, followed by Nagakute on April 1, 1971.
 Toyoake was elevated to city status on August 1, 1972, followed by Nisshin on October 1, 1994.
-On January 4, 2012 – The town of Nagakute gained city status.

-This left Aichi District with one municipality.